steinerthomas/easy2homeassistant/README.md

 **Next steps / TODOs:**

-- [ ] Temperature Sensors: Parse Products.xml for name and serial number and map to group addresses in Channels.xml
 - [ ] Improve entity kind parsing (do not use icons?)
 - [ ] Handle Timer addresses for lights?
 - [ ] Switches ("inputs") in general, e.g. "Central off"